Probesys/agentj/README.md

 - **outamavis**: same as **amavis** but used for outgoing e-mails sent by local users
 - **opendkim**: verify incoming mail DKIM signature for incoming mail, and append signature for outgoing mail
 - **policyd-rate-limit**: rate limiting service used by **outsmtp**, get policies from **db**
-- *wip* **logspout + syslogng**: a Syslog-NG instance that will collect and centralize logs from the other containers
 - *for tests only* **smtptest** and **badrelay**: see [tests](#tests) below

 ## Get the sources